BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 When analyzing off-the-shelf ontologies for a concrete application use case, the ontologies' scope, structure and quality should be taken into account.
 Sometimes one or several ontologies can be identified that are quite suitable but do not fit perfectly.
 In this case a pre-processing step, much like the *ETL (Extraction, Transformation, Loading)* step in Data Warehouses, is recommendable.
 Ontology pre-processing may include the following activities:

-- Transforming technical data formats, e.g., from tabular format CSV to RDF
+1. - Transforming technical data formats, e.g., from tabular format CSV to RDF
-- Transforming ontology schemas, e.g., from `wd:Q3305213` to `:artwork`
+1. - Transforming ontology schemas, e.g., from `wd:Q3305213` to `:artwork`
-- Quality enhancement, e.g., omitting birth dates that are not valid
+1. - Quality enhancement, e.g., omitting birth dates that are not valid
-- Integrating multiple ontologies, e.g., removing duplicates
+1. - Integrating multiple ontologies, e.g., removing duplicates

-This pre-processing step may be supported by services of type "Data Integration / Semantic Enrichment" in the Services Map.
+Pre-processing may be supported by services of type "Data Integration / Semantic Enrichment" in the Services Map.
 From my point of view, this important step is not discussed enough in the AI literature.
 See also the chapter on AI Application Architecture.

 One final remark regarding selecting off-the-shelf ontologies: do not worry too much about technical formats.
 Converters between XML, CSV, XLS, RDF, database dumps, etc. are available open source or can easily be developed.